arrow-kt/arrow-website/content/docs/learn/collections-functions/recursive.md

 <!--- KNIT example-recursive-01.kt -->
 <!--- TEST assert -->

-To make this function stack-safe we move the worker from being a regular function into being a `DeepRecursiveFunction`.
+To make this function stack-safe we change the worker from being a regular function into being a `DeepRecursiveFunction`.
 The latter takes a block which defines the function, very similar to a regular one.
-The key change is that instead of calling `fibonacciWorker`, we use `callRecursive` every time we need recursion.
+The key change is that instead of calling `fibonacciWorker`, we use `callRecursive` every time we need a recursive call.

 <!--- INCLUDE
 fun fibonacci(n: Int): Int {